QuickBirdEng/SurveyKit/README.md

 # 📇 Custom steps
+At some point, you might wanna define your own custom question steps.
+That could, for example, be a question which promts the user to pick color values or even sound samples.
+These are not implemented yet but you can easily create them yourself.
-You need a `CustomResult` and a `CustomStep`.
-The `CustomStep` can then just be added as another step to the list of steps. `NavigationRule`s work the same as with other steps.
+For this, you need a `CustomResult` and a `CustomStep`.
+The `CustomStep` can then just be added as another step to the list of steps.
+`NavigationRule`s work the same way as they do with other steps.
-Here you see a really simple examples of how you can do it.
+Here you see a really simple example of how you can do it:

 ```kotlin
 @Parcelize
 data class CustomResult(